Click here to book a hotel in Marseille

 Above ground, the Cours d'Estienne d'Orves is now a pedestrian precinct stocked with chic fashion boutiques like Agnès B, numerous restaurants and bars and, occasionally in winter, a skating rink.

-At the far end of the quai de Rive Neuve is Marseille's main theatre, La Criée, a building adapted from the city's former covered fish market (the façade, with its big arched glass window, is original).
+At the far end of the quai de Rive Neuve, near the Fort Saint Nicolas, is Marseille's main theatre, La Criée, a building adapted from the city's former covered fish market (the façade, with its big arched glass window, is original).

 How to get there: Metro line 1 (stop: Vieux Port).

-For those with deep pockets, Le Miramar has a long-standing reputation for its (very pricey) bouillabaisse, while the Marseille superchef Lionel Levy runs the gastronomic restaurant at the five-star InterContinental Hôtel Dieu.
-It has a Michelin star, as does Une Table, au Sud.
+For those with deep pockets, Le Miramar has a long-standing reputation for its (very pricey) bouillabaisse, while the Marseille superchef Lionel Lévy runs the gastronomic restaurant at the five-star InterContinental Hôtel Dieu.
+It has a Michelin star, as does the (to our mind somewhat over-rated) Une Table, au Sud.

-La Caravelle, La Samaritaine and (for late-night drinks and food) Le Crystal (148 quai du port) are the essential bars.
+La Caravelle and La Samaritaine are the essential bars.
 If you're on the quai de Rive Neuve, try 29 Place aux Huiles to eat, Les Arcenaulx for tea or a meal in a relaxing, book-lined dining-room (don't miss the display of old photographs of the arsenals at the entrance to the next-door bookshop) and the Bar de la Marine, Marcel Pagnol's old haunt, for a pastis.